-- Start the clock on the ready-for-play signal, on the snap, or on a free kick when applicable rules dictate. - \ For JV, B team, and middle school games, the clock shall start on the ready-for-play signal: - ◆ Following a change of team possession (providing the action which caused the down to end did not also cause the clock to stop). - ♦ When Team B is awarded a new series. - ◆ When a new series is awarded either team following a legal kick. - \ If the signal to stop the clock is erroneously given, restart the clock immediately upon discovery of the error. - \ For JV, B team, and middle school games, the 40/25 second play clock shall be used as dictated by the rules along with mechanics found in the 4-man Mechanics Manual (if used for sub varsity games).
+- Start the clock on the ready-for-play signal, on the snap, or on a free kick when applicable rules dictate. - For sub-varsity games, the clock shall start on the ready-for-play signal: - Following a change of team possession. - O Exception 1: A charged time-out is granted to either team before the ready-for-play signal. - O Exception 2: Clock will start on the snap inside of 2:00 of each half. - ◆ When Team B is awarded a new series. - O Exception: Clock will start on the snap inside of 2:00 of each half. - ◆ When a new series is awarded either team following a legal kick. - O Exception: Clock will start on the snap inside of 2:00 of each half.

+- If the signal to stop the clock is erroneously given, restart the clock immediately upon discovery of the error. - For JV, B team, and middle school games, the 40/25 second play clock shall be used as dictated by the rules along with mechanics found in the 4-man Mechanics Manual (if used for sub varsity games).